isomerpages/moe-southviewpri/_moe-kindergarten/MK@South View (MK@SV)/2026 Open House.md

 social skills, bilingualism and build a good foundation in literacy and numeracy.</p>
 <p>At the physical Open House, parents are welcomed to tour the learning
 environment and speak to the MK Educators in person.
-To find out more on the MK website (<a href="http://www.moe.gov.sg/mk" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/mk</a>).
+MK Open House details will be announced at later date.
+To find out more on the MK website (
-We look forward to seeing you!</p>
+<a href="http://www.moe.gov.sg/mk" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/mk</a>).</p>
 <p></p>